Become a Master Gardener

 Integrated Pest Management

-Each person accepted into the Master Gardener program agrees to give 40 hours of volunteer work in one calendar year.
-In addition, a minimum of 10 hours of continuing education is recommended to keep certification active on an annual basis.
+Each person accepted into the Master Gardener program agrees to give 40 hours of volunteer work and acquire 10 hours of continuing education in one calendar year.
+There are a lot of opporutnities for each throughout the year.
+The same 40 and 10 are required to keep certification active on an annual basis.

 - Afternoon sessions from 1 to 4 p.m.